 Pupils have the opportunity to take courses in seven languages during their school career.
 They learn to be confident, accurate and articulate linguists, engaged with the cultures of the countries whose languages they study.
 Our philosophy aims to foster curiosity and independence as well as valuing accuracy and precision.

-Pupils can follow courses in five languages: CIE IGCSEs in French, German, Italian and Spanish (CIE IGCSE), and Russian (Edexcel GCSE).
+Pupils can follow courses in four languages: CIE IGCSEs in French, German, Italian and Spanish (CIE IGCSE).

 In all our work, equal emphasis is given to the four language skill areas of reading, writing, listening and speaking, and much of the focus of our teaching is on the practical application.